oniltos/lab-todos-api/README.md

-<span>At the end of the page, you can find the original guidelines for this lab.</span>
+<span>At the end of the page, you can find the original guidelines for this lab prepared by Ironhack instructors.</span>

 <h1 align="center">✅ To Do List ✅</h1>